 Real estate agents and attorneys are integral parts of the New York home buying experience.
-It is essential for buyers to know the specific roles for each for you to address your concerns to the right party.
+Buyers need to know the specific roles for each for you to address your concerns to the right party.

 Real Estate AgentsReal Estate Agents

-We have discussed the importance of an exclusive buyer’s agent, and his/her fiduciary duty owed to you.
-The agent is your initial contact, and hiring one is a very important decision for the buyer.
+We have discussed the importance of an exclusive buyer’s agent and his/her fiduciary duty owed to you.
+The agent is your initial contact, and hiring one is a crucial decision for the buyer.
 He/she helps you formulate your budget, discuss your options, and the differences between wants and needs to assist you in targeting the right desirable properties.

 Your agent also knows the different neighborhoods, buildings, and the current market, and he/she can help you formulate an offer based on this expert knowledge.
-This is an integral part of the process, including looking at comparable sales.
-But, this is not as easy as it seems, and there is also a certain art to making an offer.
+It is an integral part of the process, including looking at comparable sales.
+But, this is not as easy as it seems, and there is also a particular art to making an offer.
 An exclusive buyer’s agent must use his/her knowledge to help you obtain the best price.

-At this point, your agent and you start the search process.
+At this point, you and your agent start the search process.
 When you find a property and have your offer accepted, you then have an inspection.
-Your agent can recommend qualified home inspectors, and even accompany you while the inspection is conducted.
+Your agent can recommend qualified home inspectors and even accompany you while the home inspection is, conducted.
 At this point, your lawyer takes a more prominent role.

 Your agent and attorney work together to negotiate any issues that arise from the inspection.
 Then, your communication will shift more towards your attorney, whom you may have hired based on your agent’s recommendation.